 Planning Your Backup

-The primary use of backups is to support business continuity, disaster recovery, and long-term archiving.
+The primary use of backups is to support business continuity, disaster recovery, and long-term archiving requirements.
 When determining a backup schedule, your backup plan and goals should consider the following:

-- Recovery time: How long you can wait for a backup to be restored and accessible to your applications that use it.
-The time for a backup to complete varies on several factors, but it will generally take a few minutes or longer, depending on the size of your data being backed up and the amount of data that has changed since your last backup.
+Recovery time: How long you can wait for a backup to be restored and accessible to the applications that use it.
+The time for a backup to complete varies on several factors, but it will generally take a few minutes or longer, depending on the size of the data being backed up and the amount of data that has changed since your last backup.

 The common use cases for using backups are:

-You can copy block volume backups between regions using the Console, command line interface (CLI), SDKs, or REST APIs, see Copying a Volume Backup Between Regions.
+You can copy block volume backups between regions using the Console, command line interface (CLI), SDKs, or REST APIs.
+For steps, see Copying a Volume Backup Between Regions.
 This capability enhances the following scenarios:

 Migration and expansion: You can easily migrate and expand your applications to another region.